 - chocolate chips (optional--use dairy free if desired)

 - Preheat ovan to 350 degrees F. Lightly grease a large baking sheet.

-- In a food processor, blend plantain with eggs, honey, coconut oil, milk, and vanilla.
+- In a blender or food processor, blend plantain with eggs, honey, coconut oil, milk, and vanilla.
 Once smooth and creamy, add the baking powder, coconut flour, arrowroot powder, and salt.
 Blend again until completely combined.

 - Using a Tbsp measuring spoon, drop dough onto greased pan.
 The cookies can be relatively close together as they won’t expand much.

 - Press two chocolate chips (if desired) onto the top of each cookie.